30 Jul Sod U’s Most FAQs

 3. How do I keep my neighbor’s yard from growing into my lawn?

 You’ve probably noticed your lawn is a different grass type compared to your neighbor’s.
 The most effective thing you can do is purchase an herbicide that is labeled to kill your neighbor’s type of grass without damaging your own.
 It is recommended you spot treat the areas where their grass is growing into yours so that you don’t damage their entire lawn—just the areas where it’s invading into yours.
 Other helpful tips include the addition of a fence, hedges or a plant bed.
 Good communication with an understanding neighbor will go a long way too.
 Explain what you are experiencing with your neighbor and come up with a mutually acceptable answer to remain neighborly and keep the peace.
+Sod University has written a blog that specifically covers How to Keep St. Augustine Out of EMPIRE Zoysia Lawns.
+Although this specifically covers St. Augustine invading EMPIRE, the same tips and tricks can be applied to all types of zoysia grass.

 4. How do I remove invasive grasses like bermudagrass or centipede from my zoysia and St. Augustine lawn?